What Is Oppositional Defiant Disorder (ODD)?

 Even when the condition doesn’t worsen, ODD in adults can cause problems in relationships, marriage, and work.
 Rates of substance abuse, divorce, and employment problems are higher in this population.
 Therapy and medication are the treatment strategies used most often with adults who have ODD.

 Surveys estimate that 5 percent of the general population has ODD, while up to 40 percent of children with ADHD may have the condition.
 Experts cannot definitely say why ODD and ADHD so commonly overlap.

 The exact cause of ODD is unknown, though many professionals trace it back to a combination of psychological, social, and biological factors.
 ODD symptoms are often linked to prenatal smoke exposure, toxin exposure, or poor nutrition.
 ODD is more common in people who have relatives with ODD, ADHD, conduct disorder (CD), mood disorders, or substance abuse problems, though researchers have not pinpointed a specific gene responsible.
 Traumatic life events, like childhood abuse, can trigger ODD for some people.

 Parents and teachers are often the first to identify oppositional behavior in children.
 Then, the next step is to visit a child psychiatrist or other qualified mental health professional.
-To diagnose ODD accurately, a physician will perform an evaluation to rule out anxiety or mood disorders, which can all cause ODD-like behaviors.
+To diagnose ODD in children accurately, a physician will perform an evaluation to rule out anxiety or mood disorders, which can all cause ODD-like behaviors.
 These behaviors are only “symptoms” of ODD if they occur more commonly than is normal for individuals of the same age and developmental level, and if they cause clinically significant impairment in social, academic, or occupational functioning.

 An evaluating physician may compile a detailed behavior history from parents, teachers, and clinical observation.
 Talking to as many people as possible about how and where the behavior occurs can help the doctor determine which behaviors are impacting different areas of the child’s life.
 It also helps to determine if the child is responding to a stressful situation, or if you’re dealing with an ongoing behavioral issue.
 The physician may use rating scales and questionnaires to make a complete assessment.
 Diagnosis is time consuming because multiple sources of information must be assessed.